 Skippers can register without a crew, although we recommend that skippers come with a crew.
 If skippers come alone, skippers must be prepared to split their time between crewing and skippering.
 Crews must come with a skipper.

 Space is limited and will be reserved on a first-come first-served basis.
 A minimum of 10 students is required for the clinic to proceed.
 The first 20 sailors registered are guaranteed a slot.
-The clinic may be expanded, if at least 26 sailors register to a maximum of 36 sailors, and an additional coach is available.
+The clinic may be expanded to a maximum of 36 sailors providing additional coaches are available.